johnheenan/graphql-tools-demo/README.md

 yarn
 yarn build
 cd packages\loaders\graphql-file
-yarn pack # or just zip up the contents or copy the contents of directory to another or just yarn link this directory
+yarn pack # copy the contents of directory, not including test directory, to another one as below
 ```

 Go back to graphql-tools-demo and place copy of contents of `packages\loaders\graphql-file` directory above in a directory below, such as `graphql-tools-graphql-file-loader-pkg-7.1.0`